myafka/HN-API-Docs/Use cases.md

 ...,
 {'by': 'sumitg12', 'descendants': 0, 'id': 24065308, 'score': 1, 'time': 1596659900, 'title': 'Auto Labeling for Images', 'type': 'story', 'url': 'https://developer.ibm.com/technologies/artificial-intelligence/blogs/ibm-cloud-annotations-tool-eases-the-process-of-ai-data-labeling/'}]
 ```

 Well done!
 The stories "Why there’s so little left of the early internet" has the bigest score.

-<h2>Create mobile app</h2>
+<h2>Create a mobile app</h2>

 Our API uses Firebase.
-Firebase serves as a database that changes in real time and stores data in JSON.
+Firebase serves as a database that changes in real-time and stores data in JSON.
 Any changes to the database are immediately synced between all clients or devices that use the same database.

 You can use Firebase SDK to create a mobile app for Android and iOS.
 To get started, visit the [Firebase setup instructions](https://firebase.google.com/docs/).